isomerpages/govtech-gobusiness/pages/blog/2022-02-21-post-digital-ic.md

 From garnering a wider reach through a digital presence, to maintaining productivity in an era of remote work – digitalisation has brought about many perks for businesses.

 But when it comes to identity verification, many are still going old school.
-Customers come with their physical ICs or drivers’ licences in hand, and businesses deal with unexpected interruptions if customers forget their documents.
+Customers come with their physical ICs or driving licences in hand, and businesses deal with unexpected interruptions if customers forget their documents.

 Well, digitalisation might have a solution for this too!